 By the way, I’m sure you could make a version of this Slow Cooker Pork Tenderloin recipe in a pressure cooker as well.
 I just haven’t yet experimented with my pressure cooker yet (yes, I’m late to the party, as usual).
 So for now, I’m sharing the slow cooker instructions.
 I use this 6.5 quart slow cooker, and it’s one of my favorite kitchen gadgets ever.

-Okay, now on to the recipe for easy Paleo and AIP friendly Slow Cooker Pork Tenderloin!
+Okay, now on to the recipe for easy Paleo, AIP, Whole30 friendly Slow Cooker Pork Tenderloin!

 - 2 lbs pasture-raised pork tenderloin filet